 - Covering your mouth and nose with a tissue when you cough or sneeze.
 Throwing the tissue in the trash after you use it.
 Coughing or sneezing into your elbow or shoulder, not into your hands, if you don’t have a tissue

-- Keeping your children out of school and after-school activities if they are sick
+- Keeping your children out of school if they are sick.

 Are the influenza vaccines safe?

-The following vaccines are in use this year and are extremely safe:
+The following vaccines are in use and are extremely safe:

 - The inactivated (killed) virus vaccine, which is given by injection.
 This is safe for people older than 6 months.
-The common side effects are redness and soreness at the vaccination site.
+The common side effects are redness, tenderness and soreness at the vaccination site.
 You cannot get an infection from a killed virus, so this vaccine does not cause the flu.
 There are two main types of injected vaccine, one with protection against three strains of flu and one with protection against four strains.
-The Centers for Disease Control and Prevention (CDC) does not recommend one over the other, so whichever vaccine your doctor or pharmacy has in stock is okay to receive.
+The CDC does not recommend one over the other, so whichever vaccine your doctor or pharmacy has in stock is okay to receive.